 Toppings – You can serve fajitas with any toppings you’d typically serve with tacos.
 I set out bowls with shredded cheddar or Monterey Jack cheese.
 Crumbled cotija is also a great choice.
-In addition, we like cilantro, sour cream and either hot sauce or salsa.
+In addition, we like cilantro, sour cream and hot sauce and my easy Blender Salsa.

 Chicken Fajita Bowls – You can eliminate the tortillas altogether and serve the fajitas in bowls with Restaurant Style Mexican Rice or Cilantro Lime Rice, warmed black beans, and load them up with toppings.
 LOVE eating fajitas this way!

 Leftover fajitas should be transferred to an airtight container and refrigerated within two hours of serving.
 They will keep well for up to 4 days.

 Reheat leftovers in the microwave, just until warmed through.
 Or, you can place the chicken, peppers, and onions in a skillet with a splash of water, cover, and place it over low heat until until warm.

 - Slow Cooker Shredded Mexican Pork with Beans

 Love fajitas?
 Check out my Steak Fajitas for the grill or stovetop!

 Sign up for my free newsletter for all the latest recipes and join me on Facebook, Instagram and Pinterest for more cooking inspiration!